codeonlyjs/website/content/guide/apiRouter.md

 ### didLeave {#RouteHandler#didLeave}

-Notifies that a route for this handler has been left
+Notifies that a route for this handler has been left.

 ```ts